 Other than that, the panels also play an important role here.
 Here, the material is what matters the most.
 For example, the withstanding capacity of glass would be higher than polycarbonate and other materials.
 And the capacity of the polycarbonate would be higher than plastic.

 The overall stability has a vital role to play in this case as well.
 Here, the stable the Greenhouse is, the lower the chances of it flying away when a strong gust of wind blows.
 And for getting the highest amount of stability, you need to assemble the pieces together properly.

 Let us get to one of the important topics — that would be the things to consider before buying a greenhouse for the high wind areas.
-And keeping these factors in your mind can help you get something that will actually in those areas:
+And keeping these factors in your mind can help you get something that will actually in those high windy areas: